 With that in mind, it’s now more vital than ever that employers get their hiring decisions right the first time.
 This is where we come in.

 We built the Applied recruitment platform so employers can make hiring decisions based on what matters.
 This means not gushing over the fact that someone attended a Russell Group uni, or making snap decisions based on whether you like the cut of their jib.
 We make it easier than ever for employers to screen candidates, based on the skills and attributes they’ve deemed to be the most important.

 The Applied platform revolves around the concept of ‘blind hiring’.
 All applications are anonymised and randomised, so that no unconscious biases creep in and cloud your judgement.
 The application process is broken down into set questions.
 These questions evaluate whether candidates possess those desired and essential skills.
 Each answer is then given a numerical score.
 All you need to do is look at the scores and voila - the top-performing candidate is revealed!

 There you have it, a data-driven hiring process that’s easy to use and even easier to depend on.
 As a bonus, we'll help you write your job description to reach the widest pool of candidates possible.

 Sound good to you?
-Request a demo today, and a member of our team will tell you all you need to know.
+Request a demo of our hiring software today, and a member of our team will tell you all you need to know.
 We also offer a range of resources, so you remain informed about the latest goings-on in the recruitment industry.